Understanding 2E Kids

 When a student’s gifts are masked by their difficulties, it can result in:

-- Their needs aren’t met, they fall through the crack, and waste years of their adulthood just to find themselves.
+- Their needs aren’t met, and they fall through the cracks and waste years of their adulthood to find themselves.

-- Ignorant adults often say damaging and irresponsible statements about 2E children.
+- Ignorant adults often make damaging and irresponsible statements about 2E children.

-- Kids mask their gifts or legit learning disabilities/differences; this can result in non-diagnosis.
+- Kids mask their gifts or legitimate learning disabilities/differences; this can result in non-diagnosis.

 - Differences between the strengths and challenges can adversely affect the perception of these kids.

-- Poor grades tend to mask the true ability and then adults limit their potential.
+- Poor grades mask the true ability, and then adults limit their potential.

 - They don’t get the necessary support usually because of misperceptions.

-- Compared to their peers, 2E kids often receive lower grades despite their effort.
+- Compared to their peers, 2E kids often receive lower grades despite their efforts.

-- They may feel unchallenged or frustrated about things they feel pointless and may refuse to do their school work.
+- They may feel unchallenged or frustrated about things they feel are pointless and may refuse to do their schoolwork.

 - They may thrive with peers of different ages but are limited to peers of the same age because of grade levels.